PaulKennett/LeafRange/README.md

 * auto-starts a trip odo, and
 * auto-starts a journey odo (multiple trips on a single charge)

-The significance of the range chart feature is that, on a long drive you need to know at the outset if you have enough range to reach your destination.
-Then as you drive you can easily tell if the driving conditions match the initial estimate.
+The significance of the range chart feature is that it makes it much easier to adjust your driving to achieve a desired range.

 ### For example
 Say you need to drive 75 km in your 2011 Leafster.
 You charge to "100%" which gives you 82km range (not that bad for an old gen 1.0 Leaf).
 The guess-o-meter would be saying "103km" which would be a bold-faced lie.